ibm-cloud-docs/watson-assistant/analytics-recognition.md

 ![Unrecognized requests](images/analytics-unrecognized-groups.png)

 The algorithm that generates groups considers several factors in shaping the groups:
-- Unrecognized requests that have fewer than 3 or more than 35 significant words are removed from consideration.
+- Unrecognized requests that have fewer than 2 or more than 35 significant words are removed from consideration.
 Common words such as `my` or `is`, or punctuation such as `?`, are not considered significant.
 Phrases that are too short or too long are usually not effective as example training phrases for your assistant.
 - The unrecognized requests are compared to the latest version of your actions so that requests that would no longer be unrecognized with your latest actions version are filtered out.
 - Groups for which the request count is less than 10 are excluded.
+But if this might result in less than 5 groups, the algorithm tries to produce groups that include more than 5 request counts until a total of 5 groups are produced.
+- If you only have a small volume of data, the algorithm allows examples closer to the existing training data for grouping.

 As a result of the algorithm:
 - A list of groups might not always appear